robscotts4rb/S4RB-Open/README.md

 ```

 ## <a name="jquery">JavaScript with jQuery</a>
+This version is coded using JavaScript as the language with jQuery controlling the interactive elements of the page.
+It has been broken down into different classes with single responsibilities and easily extendable.

 ### Setup
 The JavaScript with jQuery can be hosted locally using the following commands:
 ```shell